-- (1) Includes the difference in timing of cash receipts from customers during the period and the revenue we recognize in accordance with GAAP on our related contracts.
-For purposes of our Non-GAAP measures, we add those amounts in the period of payment and deduct them in the period in which GAAP recognizes them. - (2) The 2021 Quarter includes \$17.5 million in cash receipts associated with principal repayments on our previously owned NEJD pipeline not included in income.
+- (1) Includes the difference in timing of cash receipts from or billings to customers during the period and the revenue we recognize in accordance with GAAP on our related contracts.
+For purposes of our Non-GAAP measures, we add those amounts in the period of payment and deduct them in the period in which GAAP recognizes them. - (2) The 2022 Quarter includes \$32.0 million in cash receipts associated with the sale of the Independence Hub platform by our 80% owned unrestricted subsidiary (as defined under our credit agreement), Independence Hub, LLC.
+The 2021 Quarter includes \$17.5 million in cash receipts associated with principal repayments on our previously owned NEJD pipeline not included in income.
 We received the last principal payment associated with our previously owned NEJD pipeline in the fourth quarter of 2021.
-Genesis NEJD Pipeline, LLC is defined as an unrestricted subsidiary under our senior secured credit facility. - (3) The 2022 Quarter includes unrealized gains of \$6.2 million from the valuation of our commodity derivative transactions (excluding fair value hedges) and an unrealized loss of \$4.3 million from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units.
-The 2021 Quarter includes a \$18.4 million unrealized loss from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units. - (4) The 2021 Quarter includes the transaction costs and write-off of the unamortized issuance costs associated with the redemption of our 2023 Notes. - (5) Represents the net effect of adding distributions from equity investees and deducting earnings of equity investees net to us. - (6) Represents transaction costs relating to certain merger, acquisition, divestiture, transition, and financing transactions incurred in advance of the associated transaction. - (7) Represents Select Items applicable to Adjusted EBITDA and Available Cash before Reserves.
+Genesis NEJD Pipeline, LLC is defined as an unrestricted subsidiary under our senior secured credit facility. - (3) The 2022 Quarter includes unrealized losses of \$2.3 million from the valuation of our commodity derivative transactions (excluding fair value hedges) and an unrealized gain of \$10.7 million from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units.
+The 2021 Quarter includes an unrealized loss of \$14.3 million from the valuation of the embedded derivative associated with our Class A Convertible Preferred Units. - (4) Represents the net effect of adding distributions from equity investees and deducting earnings of equity investees net to us. - (5) Represents transaction costs relating to certain merger, acquisition, divestiture, transition, and financing transactions incurred in advance of the associated transaction. - (6) Represents Select Items applicable to Adjusted EBITDA and Available Cash before Reserves.